Content on this page requires a newer version of Adobe Flash Player.

 A Healthy Puppy

 Want to know if your puppy is healthy?
 First look at it's environment...is it clean?
 Is the mother in good health (don't go by coat as all bitches blow out their coat when nursing and look pretty skanky!!).
-She shouldn't be too thin, and though her hair may be short, it shouldn't be patchy or look too dry.
-Mom & pups eyes should look bright, not runny or cloudy.
-Mom & pups feet should be neatly trimmed and she shouldn't have too many coat blowing tufts (she may not be too cooperative about grooming, after all she's a busy girl, but there should have been an effort made!).
+Mom shouldn't be too thin, and though her hair may be short, it shouldn't be patchy or look too dry.
+Mom and pups eyes should look bright, not runny or cloudy.
+Mom and pups feet should be neatly trimmed and she shouldn't have too many coat blowing tufts (she may not be too cooperative about grooming, after all she's a busy girl, but there should have been an effort made!).

 the alien 11 litter